 I saw a huge rough chunk of the tree in Fred Blum’s shop when he and his wife gave me a tour of their home, the Newmarch-Spiller house.
 He worked on it for over a year as the piece of wood slowly seasoned.
-At the beginning of 2015, Fred gave the finished cross-section to the Town of Ipswich, and it was briefly put on display on the first floor of the Ipswich Town Hall on Green Street.
-More work is to be done on the piece, and the display will be resumed, along with photographs and documentation.
+Finally in 2015, Fred delivered the finished cross-section to the Ipswich Town Hall, where it is on display in the first floor hallway.

 Fred told me about the process he used:

 “It was in my shop for over a year.
 When delivered, it was approximately twice as thick at the thickest point as it is now.
 It took the large dump truck, the big forklift, the front end loader, and what seemed like the entire Ipswich Highway Department to deliver it.

 “The original slab was very rough and uneven.
 I set up a gantry system with a router to make repetitive passes so the top side would become parallel to the floor.
 That was a bit of a killer as with each pass the workpiece got lower, requiring that much more bending.
 The next step was cleaning things up with a Makita power plane.
 The sanding was repetitive passes with a 6” Fein orbital sander with 40, 60, 80, 100.
 120, 150, 180, 220, 320, and 600 grit paper.

 “After it was almost done on one side (the side you now see) it took 5 or 6 people from the Highway Department to turn it over (but I watched!)
 After working on the other side, it finished up at about 7 1/2” thick and only took the front end loader to deliver it to the Town Hall.
 But I did not see it installed.